235u/proposals/EzparkTechnology/docs/competence.md

 ### Code organization across files

 - Related source files are grouped into folders.
-- Each physical file has a unique purpose (for e.g. one class definition, one feature implementation etc.).
+- Each physical file has a unique purpose (for e.g. one class definition, one feature implementation, etc.).
-- Code organization at the physical level closely matches design, and looking at file names and folder distribution provides insights into design.
+- Code organization at the physical level closely matches the design, and looking at file names and folder distribution provides insights into design.

 ### Code organization within a file